adilbaig/Tiny-Redis/README.md

 ==========
 Redis driver for the D programming language.
 TinyRedis is fast, simple, intuitive, feature complete, unit-tested, forward compatible, has no dependencies and makes working with Redis trivial.

-It supports all of Redis's data types; keys, hashes, lists and sets.
-It also has simple functions for pipelining and transactions.
+It supports all of Redis's data types; strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.
+It also has simple functions for Lua eval, pipelining and transactions.

 <h3>Documentation</h3>
 TinyRedis website : **http://adilbaig.github.com/Tiny-Redis**